PaulMEdwards/LambdaSchool_Sprint13_Week26_node-api-challenge/README.md

 - [x] Mention two parts of Express that you learned about this week.

-  - custom middleware & middleware function chaining.
+  - Custom middleware & middleware function chaining.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+  - Middleware provides a mechanism to extend the base features provided by the Express framework.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+  - Everything [data received & provided by the server] is a resource.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+  - An HTTP status code.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+  - Using the Express Router mechanism.

 ## Minimum Viable Product